Expat Exchange

 Is there a lot of diversity?
 Are people in Princeton accepting of differences?

 "Yes, Princeton is a very diverse community.
 People from all walks of life, including different ethnicities, religions, and backgrounds, can be found living in Princeton.
-The people of Princeton are generally accepting of differences and strive to create an inclusive and welcoming environment for all," explained one expat living in Princeton, the United States.
+The people of Princeton are generally accepting of differences and strive to create an inclusive and welcoming environment for all," remarked one expat living in Princeton, the United States.

 What are the schools in Princeton like?

 "The Princeton International School of Mathematics and Science (PRISMS) is a top-rated international school in Princeton.
 It offers a rigorous academic program that emphasizes mathematics, science, and technology, as well as a wide range of extracurricular activities.
 The school also offers a variety of language classes, including Spanish, French, and Mandarin.
 PRISMS is committed to providing a safe and nurturing environment for its students, and its faculty is highly experienced and dedicated to helping students reach their full potential.
 The Princeton Academy of the Sacred Heart is a bilingual school in Princeton that offers a unique educational experience.
 The school provides a rigorous academic program that emphasizes the development of critical thinking skills, as well as a wide range of extracurricular activities.
 The school also offers a variety of language classes, including Spanish, French, and Mandarin.
-The Princeton Academy of the Sacred Heart is committed to providing a safe and nurturing environment for its students, and its faculty is highly experienced and dedicated to helping students reach their full potential," remarked one parent with kids at in Princeton.
+The Princeton Academy of the Sacred Heart is committed to providing a safe and nurturing environment for its students, and its faculty is highly experienced and dedicated to helping students reach their full potential," commented one expat when asked about in Princeton.

 What are the pros and cons of living in Princeton?